iranzo/stampython/CONFIG.md

 - owner: owner of bot
 - daemon: Run as daemon or one shoot
-- maxage: chats older than this will be removed
 - cleanup: cleanup tasks periodicity
 - sleep: delay between two telegram server checks for messages
 - token: auth token against telegram server